 Some believe it is only great power that can hold evil in check.
 But that is not what I have found.
 I have found that it is the small everyday deeds of ordinary folk that keep the darkness at bay.
 Small acts of kindness and love. – Gandalf the Grey

 Why a plastic free shop?

-At least if there is one more online platform filled with items with a focus on reusability, that can be repurposed, or easily recycled or composted, then we hope to help you facilitate you to lead a more eco-conscious life, a life less reliant on single-use plastic.
+Therefore, I thought that if there were at least one more online platform filled with items with a focus on reusability, that can be repurposed, or easily recycled or composted, then we hope to help you facilitate you to lead a more eco-conscious life, a life less reliant on single-use plastic.
 What we noticed was that a number of shops offered some items to facilitate some of these objectives, but few focused on shunning the material entirely.
 We hope to continually source useful and long-lasting items that will mean we can all live plastic-free lives practically and enjoyably.